 Prior Experience and Qualifications:

-Adam has a bachelors degree in both French (one of the national languages of Madagascar) and Pastoral Christian Ministries: Missions from Oral Roberts University.
+In addition to our years in Madagascar spent training and leading ministry outreach teams, Adam has a bachelors degree in both French (one of the national languages of Madagascar) and Pastoral Christian Ministries: Missions from Oral Roberts University.
 Lora has a bachelors degree in Speech/Theater Education from Northwest Missouri State University.
 Previously, both Lora and Adam were certified public school teachers in the Tulsa, OK area, teaching everything from preschool to high school between the two of them.
 Adam has also been an adjunct professor at Oral Roberts University and a child welfare specialist for the state of Oklahoma.
 Both Adam and Lora are ordained ministers by Emmaus Road Church (a daughter church of Sanctuary Church) in Tulsa, OK.